 Simon Finfer is a leading critical care clinical researcher.
 Hear his candid talk on the reality of research and publication and why it’s relevant to you!

-Lung Ultrasound – Case 3 - Chest Trauma. – Kylie Baker History Young patient presenting with dysnpoea post-trauma.
+Lung Ultrasound – Case 5 - Supine Lung US – Kylie Baker History Identifying the source of sepsis in a supine, hypotensive patient.
 Review the CT, CXR and lung ultrasound images to develop your diagnosis.
-CXR CT Chest Ultrasound Lung Ult …
+CXR CT Chest Ult …

 Paul Wischmeyer is doing another whirl-wind circuit.
 Just back from ESPEN, he’s sure to have interesting opinions to share, and he’s always entertaining.

 Jeff Lipman explores how our conventional regimes for drug administration may be drastically underperforming when treating our critically ill patients

 Karel Habig reveals exciting, emerging technologies that have the potential to revolutionise pre-hospital care.

 Sepsis kills thousands every year.
 Finfer discusses what sepsis is and we can improve the morbidity and mortality from this familiar but enigmatic foe.